H\"older regularity for the spectrum of translation flows: Beginning of the proof of Theorem

 \subsection{Estimating twisted Birkhoff integrals}

 We will use the following notation: $\|y\|_{\R/\Z}$ is the distance from $y\in \R$ to the nearest integer.
-For a word $v$ in the alphabet $\Ak$ denote by $\vec{\ell}(v)\in \Z^m$ its ``population vector'' whose $j$-th entry is the number of $j$'s in $v$, for $j\le m$.
-We will need the ``tiling length'' of $v$ defined, for $\vec s\in \R^m_+$, by \be |v|_{\vec{s}}:= \langle\vec{\ell}(v), \vec{s}\rangle. \ee Below we denote by $O_{\bom,Q}(1), O_{\bom,B}(1)$, etc., generic constants which depends only on the parameters indicated and which may be different from line to line.
+We will need the ``tiling length'' of $v$ defined, for $\vec s\in \R^m_+$, by \be |v|_{\vec{s}}:= \langle\vec{\ell}(v), \vec{s}\rangle, \ee {\ where $\vec{\ell}(v)$ is the population vector of $v$}.
+Below we denote by $O_{\bom,Q}(1), O_{\bom,B}(1)$, etc., generic constants which depends only on the parameters indicated and which may be different from line to line.
 Recall that the roof function is normalized by

 \begin{prop} Suppose that the conditions of Theorem~\ref{th-main11} are satisfied.
 Then for $\P$-a.e.\ $\bom\in \Om$, for any $\eta\in (0,1)$, there exists $\ell_\eta=\ell_\eta(\bom)\in \N$, such that for all $\ell\ge \ell_\eta$ and any bounded cylindrical function $f^{(\ell)}$ of level $\ell$, for any $(x,t)\in \Xx_{\bom^+}^{\vec{s}}$, $\vec s\in \Delta_\bom^{m-1}$, and $\om\in \R$, \be |S^{(x,t)}_R(f^{(\ell)},\om)| \le O_{\bom,Q}(1)\cdot \|f^{(\ell)}\|_{_\infty} \Bigl(R^{1/2}+ R^{1+\eta}\!\!\!\!\!\prod_{\ell+1\le n < \frac{\log R}{4\theta_1}} \Bigl( 1 - c_1\cdot \!\!\!\! \max_{v\in GR(\zeta)}\bigl\| \om|\zeta^{[n]}(v)|_{\vec{s}}\bigr\|^2_{\R/\Z}\Bigr)\Bigr), \ee for all $ R\ge e^{8\theta_1 \ell}. $ Here $c_1\in (0,1)$ is a constant depending only on $Q$. \end{prop}